 Here’s how to set it up in just a few steps.

-Step 1: Navigate to your domain settings page
+Step 1: Add your sending domain

 Step 2: Set up your records